Armero tragedy: Preparation and attempted evacuation

 The day of the eruption, black ash columns erupted from Ruiz at approximately 3:00 p.m. local time.
 The local civil defense director was promptly alerted to the situation.
 He contacted INGEOMINAS, which ruled that the area should be evacuated; he was then told to contact the civil defense directors in Bogotá and Tolima.
 Between 5:00–7:00 p.m., the ash stopped falling, and local officials, including the town priest, instructed people to "stay calm" and go inside.
 Around 5:00 p.m. an emergency committee meeting was called, and when it ended at 7:00 p.m., several members contacted the regional Red Cross over the intended evacuation efforts at Armero, Mariquita, and Honda.

 The Ibagué Red Cross contacted Armero's officials and ordered an evacuation, which was not carried out because of electrical problems caused by a storm.
 The storm's heavy rain and constant thunder may have overpowered the noise of the volcano, and with no systematic warning efforts, the residents of Armero were completely unaware of the continuing activity at Ruiz.
 At 9:45 p.m., after the volcano had erupted, civil defense officials from Ibagué and Murillo tried to warn Armero's officials, but could not make contact.
-Later they overheard conversations between individual officials of Armero and others; famously, a few heard the mayor of Armero speaking on a ham radio, saying "that he did not think there was much danger" just before he was overtaken by the lahar.
+Later they overheard conversations between individual officials of Armero and others; a few heard the mayor of Armero speaking on a ham radio, saying "that he did not think there was much danger" just before he was overtaken by the lahar.